asn0vich/omv-theme/README.md

 With this tool, you can easily switch between the GUI theme

 ### To install:
-`git clone https://github.com/virgil-av/omv-theme.git && cd omv-theme && chmod +x install-omv-theme.sh && ./install-omv-theme.sh && cd`
+`apt-get install git -y; cd ~ ; git clone https://github.com/virgil-av/omv-theme.git && cd omv-theme && chmod +x install-omv-theme.sh && ./install-omv-theme.sh`

 ### To uninstall:
 Use the the uninstall option